 Ojai Rotie is a fantastic place to eat outside in downtown Ojai.
-Everyone is eating the Lebanese rotisserie chicken platters - which are very good, but they’re not the only things here you’ll like.
-They also have a bunch of choices for sides to go with your chicken, and you should focus on the tabbouleh salad and the rotisserie potatoes, which are like whole fingerling French fries.
+If you walk up to the massive front patio, most people will probably be eating the Lebanese rotisserie chicken platters.
+You should do the same, but also know that Ojai Rotie makes some great sides to go along with your meat.
+Focus on the tabbouleh salad and the rotisserie potatoes, which are like whole fingerling French fries.
 And if you’re not interested in tearing apart a roast chicken at dinner, the sandwiches are great, too, especially the grilled eggplant with cabrillo cheese.
 Grab a glass of wine from the bar, soak in the views of the mountains, and brainstorm ways to convince your boss to let you work part-time from Ojai.